 This is not to say that the defence of Castro is the same as a defence of Pinochet.
 Salvador Allende was, of course, elected by a plurality in a multi-party democracy, arguably the most vibrant democracy in South America pre-Pinochet, whereas Cuba’s Fulgencio Batista installed himself as a dictator.
 Unlike Batista – whose removal was a necessity- Allende was not a despot, he genuinely cared for his people and his death in the 1973 coup d’état was a historical crime brought about because, as Henry Kissinger put it, the United States should not have to “stand by and watch while a country goes communist due to the irresponsibility of its people”.
 The common thread exists, however, in the propensity across the political spectrum to overlook and euphemise vicious repression in the service of ideological goals.

 The attacks led by a young Fidel on the Moncada military barracks in 1953, on a date which then lent its name to the revolutionary movement, July 26, was a failure which nonetheless marked the beginning of the end, which eventually came in 1959, of Batista’s hideous regime.
 It would be an understatement to say that murder, torture and repression of dissent were, as in any despotic system, tools used frequently and gleefully by Batista.

 Under Batista, Cuba was a literal gangster’s paradise.
 On full display was the ugliness of capitalism at its most uninhibited; society rusted through with corruption, cronyism and inequality.
-The economic conditions made the island a favorite for American industry, becoming a playground and piggy bank for American corporations and organized crime.
-There was no question that Batista – as they say – “had to go” and non-violent means of change were not available.
+The economic conditions made the island a favourite for American industry, becoming a playground and piggy bank for American corporations and organised crime.
+There was no question that Batista, as they say, “had to go” and non-violent means of change were not available.